SahirRK/custom-vale-action/README.md

 > If you're using a markup format other than Markdown, you may need to install
 > an external parser.
 >
-> For example, to use it with AsciiDoc add the following step to your workflow before calling `vale-action`:
+> To use it with AsciiDoc, for example, add the following step to your workflow
+> before calling `vale-action`:
+>
 > ```yaml
 > - name: Install Asciidoctor
 >   run: sudo apt-get install -y asciidoctor
 > ```
 >
-> For more information, see the [Vale documentation][2].
+> See the [Vale documentation][2] for more information.

 ## Repository Structure

 The recommended repository structure makes use of the existing `.github` directory to hold all of our Vale-related resources:

 ```text
 .github